 Inland Rail is a smart move for Australia.

 Inland Rail is bringing widespread and long-term benefits to Australia.

-It will better link producers, farmers and businesses to national and global markets, reduce our reliance on road freight, and generate new opportunities for industries and our regions.
+It will better link businesses, manufacturers and producers to national and global markets and generate opportunities for industries and regions during construction and beyond.

 Faster, more reliable freight